 Show your ID at the ticket window and get a discount - not available online.

-Tickets are $9.50 adults and $7.50 for kids when you preregister.
+Tickets are $10 adults and $8 for kids when you preregister.
 What a deal!
 This amazing price gets you into everything, including the Governor's Palace and the Capital Building-- plus gives you access to special interactive activities.
-Here's the link for more info.

 Combo tickets for Colonial Williamsburg Virginia may not always be a good deal.

-For example, I priced the America's Historic Triangle ticket, which at $83.50 for adults and $37.75 for youth includes admission to Colonial Williamsburg Virginia, Jamestown Settlement, Historic Jamestowne, Yorktown Battlefield and the Yorktown Victory Center.
+For example, I priced the America's Historic Triangle ticket, which at $89.25 for adults and $41.25 for youth which includes admission to Colonial Williamsburg Virginia, Jamestown Settlement, Historic Jamestowne, Yorktown Battlefield and the Yorktown Victory Center.

-I couldn't see how it really saved any money over buying separate tickets, so we called the web site!
+I couldn't see how it really saved any money over buying separate tickets, so I called the web site!
 (Anything for you, right?)